Columbiana, Ohio

-Columbiana is a city in northern Columbiana and southern Mahoning counties in the U.S. state of Ohio.
+Columbiana is a city in Columbiana and Mahoning counties in the U.S. state of Ohio.
 The population was 6,559 at the 2020 census.
-It is part of the Salem micropolitan area and the Youngstown–Warren metropolitan area.
+It is part of the Youngstown–Warren metropolitan area.

-The city hosts the annual Shaker Woods Arts & Crafts Festival, which brings national attention to the city in the summer and fall seasons.
-The childhood home of notable inventor and businessman Harvey S. Firestone, Columbiana is home to the 1930s-themed Firestone Farms shopping and business park.
-In 2019, Columbiana was named "The Nicest Place In America" by Reader's Digest.

 History

 Columbiana was laid out by Joshua Dixon and William Heald in 1805.
-The city takes its name from Columbiana County, which itself is named in honor of Christopher Columbus, combining his surname with the mass noun suffix -iana.
-Columbiana was incorporated as a village in 1837.
-The village officially became a city in 2000.
+The city takes its name from Columbiana County, which itself is named in honor of 15th-century Italian explorer Christopher Columbus, combining his surname with the mass noun suffix -iana.
+Columbiana was incorporated as a village in 1837 and elevated to a city in 2000.

+The Jones–Bowman House, built in 1842, is believed to have been part of the Underground Railroad.
+Businessman Harvey S. Firestone, who founded the Firestone Tire and Rubber Company, was born and raised in Columbiana in the late 19th century.
+In 1933, he and his wife Idabelle Smith Firestone donated 53 acres in the city to develop Firestone Park, which opened in 1935.
+The Firestone Farms shopping center, housing development and golf course are named after him.